Controlling unfolding in type theory: Controlling unfolding with extension types

 \section{Controlling unfolding with extension types}

-Having introduced our new surface language constructs for controlled unfolding in \cref{sec:controlled-unfolding}, we now describe how to elaborate these constructs into our dependently-typed core calculus.
-Again we proceed by example, deferring our formal descriptions of the core calculus and elaboration algorithm to \cref{sec:elaboration}.
+Having introduced our new surface language constructs for controlled unfolding in Section~\ref{sec:controlled-unfolding}, we now describe how to elaborate these constructs into our dependently-typed core calculus.
+Again we proceed by example, deferring our formal descriptions of the elaboration algorithm to Section~\ref{sec:elaboration}.